johnjayasingh/ng2-api-counter/README.md

 You can use the Loader Service to get count of all ongoing api with this simple add on package.

+# Example

+Please checkout the src folder `src/app/app.module.ts` and `src/app/app.component.ts` to find actual implementation of the `ng2-api-count`

 ## Quick start